chinapedia/wikipedia.abstract.en/Page/Native_Americans_in_the_United_States.md

 Since the end of the 15th century, the migration of Europeans to the Americas has led to centuries of population, cultural, and agricultural transfer and adjustment between Old and New World societies, a process known as the Columbian exchange.
 As most Native American groups had historically preserved their histories by oral traditions and artwork, the first written sources of the conflict were written by Europeans.[3]

-Nordamerikanische_Kulturareale_en.pngs of pre-Columbian North America, according to Alfred Kroeber]] Ethnographers commonly classify the indigenous peoples of North America into ten geographical regions with shared cultural traits, called cultural areas.[4]
+s of pre-Columbian North America, according to Alfred Kroeber]] Ethnographers commonly classify the indigenous peoples of North America into ten geographical regions with shared cultural traits, called cultural areas.[4]
 Some scholars combine the Plateau and Great Basin regions into the Intermontane West, some separate Prairie peoples from Great Plains peoples, while some separate Great Lakes tribes from the Northeastern Woodlands.
 The ten cultural areas are as follows:

 -   Arctic, including Aleut, Inuit, and Yupik peoples
 -   Subarctic